Census information from 2001

 The information the Census provides allows central and local Government, health authorities and many other organisations to target their resources more effectively and to plan housing, education, health and transport services for years to come.

-The Census 2001 provides spreadsheets, graphs, and opinions on the following datasets within the Basildon District: Ethnicity, Religion, Health, Housing, People, and Places.
+The Census 2001 provides spreadsheets, graphs, and opinions on the following datasets within the Basildon Borough: Ethnicity, Religion, Health, Housing, People, and Places.
 (Part 1 of the Key Statistics reports for English and Welsh Local Authorities).

 Fully detailed data is not currently available.
 When the Office for National Statistics releases fresh data it will be published here as a journal of gathered statistics.